zifeishan/braindump/README.md

 ### Dependencies

 You need python library `click` to use the automatic configuration functionality.
+Run: ```pip install click```

+Alternatively, you can skip the automatic configuration functionality and manually configure `braindump.conf`.

 ### Install